daithiw44/MAL/readme.markdown

 	For another example see in test0.js in tests.

-	`Obvious 'thing' with 0.1 is optionalCallBack doesn't use the MAL class but rather requires the user to get the collection ref and then preform the method call using node-mongodb-native directly for both.`
+	`Obvious 'thing' is optionalCallBack doesn't use the MAL class but rather requires the user to get the collection ref and then preform the method call using node-mongodb-native directly for both.`

 3. Function calls
 --------------------------------

-	Function calls to the MAL instance follow the same pattern as node-mongodb-native the exception being that all parameters are expected in the call and if they are not required empty objects must be passed in their place.
+	Function calls to the MAL instance follow the same pattern as node-mongodb-native the exception being that all the first paramater is the name of the collection being queried.

-	The first parameter is always the collection name. follows by parameters expected by node-mongodb-native
+	The first parameter is always the collection name, followed by parameters expected by node-mongodb-native

-	example. find
+	example:

 	//Assume
 	var dbManager = new MAL(dbsettings);

-	dbManager.find ('col1', {name : 'name'}, {_id:0}, {}, function(err,result){...});
+	dbManager.find ('col1', {name : 'name'}, {_id:0}, function(err,result){...});
-	//note how options isn't required but we still have to pass it in as an empty object.

-	//List of calls availaable in v0.1.
+	//List of calls available in v0.2
+	.find(collectionName, query, fields, options, callback)
 	.findOne(collectionName, query, callback)
 	.insert(collection_Name, query, options, callback)
 	.save = function(collectionName,obj, callback)
 	.update = function(collectionName, criteria, update, options, callback) .remove = function(collectionName, criteria, callback)
+	.findAndModify = function(collection_Name, criteria, sort, update, options, callback)
+	// for Stream methods last parameters must be the writable or readable streams.
-	.findAndModify = function(collection_Name, criteria, sort, update, options, callback) .streamPipe = function(collectionName, query, fields, options, wrStream) .streamEvents = function(collectionName, query, fields, options, xStream)
+	.streamPipe = function(collectionName, query, fields, options, wrStream) .streamEvents = function(collectionName, query, fields, options, xStream)